 Make up the stock and put in a pan on a low heat to keep it warm.
 Don't let it boil.

 Put a frying pan over a low-medium heat and add in the rest of the butter.
 Once hot, add in the onions and garlic and cook for about 5 minutes until they start to soften - don't let them go brown.
 Stir in the risotto rice, add the thyme and cook for a couple of minutes.

 Add in 100ml of the red wine and stir.
 Keep stirring until the wine has absorbed, then add a ladle of the stock.
 Keep stirring and moving the rice constantly, this will really get it nice and creamy - it's worth the effort, I promise!
 Once the stock has been absorbed, add another ladle of stock.
 Repeat until you have used all of the stock and the rice is cooked - this will take around 30minutes - be patient!

 In between stirring, slice the steak into strips around 1/2cm wide by 1/2 cm long.

-Once the last ladle of stock has been absorbed, take out the thyme, and add the rest of the red wine, the juice from the lime, a good pinch of pepper and the steak strips.
+Once the last ladle of stock has been absorbed, take out the thyme, and add the rest of the red wine, the juice from the lime, the creme fraiche, a good pinch of pepper and the steak strips.
 Stir, stir, stir until the red wine has been absorbed.
 Take off of the heat and let it sit for 5 minutes.